doyubkim/fluid-engine-dev/README.md

 ## License

 Jet is under the MIT license.
 For more information, check out [LICENSE.md](LICENSE.md).
+Jet also utilizes other open source codes.
+Checkout [3RD_PARTY.md](3RD_PARTY.md) for more details.